seboslaw/flashes/faq.md

 ## Who's behind Flashes?
 Flashes is an independent project created and maintained by a single developer.
 This means updates and new features might take a bit longer to roll out, but it also ensures a focused, quality-first approach to development.

+## How can I report bugs or request features?
+If you encounter any issues or have feature suggestions, please report them on our [GitHub Issues page](https://github.com/seabass/flashes/issues).
+This helps us track and address problems efficiently, and allows you to see if others have reported similar issues.

 ## Need more help?
 [Contact our support team](mailto:hi@flashes.blue) and we'll be happy to help!